WeaverFi/weaverfi/CONTRIBUTING.md

 There is a template at `/src/projects/template.ts` to help new contributors.

-You can test your implementation through `npm run tests`, and a lot of tests are already setup and available in `/src/tests.ts`.
+You can test your implementation through `npm run test`, and a lot of tests are already setup and available in `/src/tests.ts`.

 If your PR isn't reviewed right away, reach out in our [Discord server](https://discord.com/invite/DzADcq7y75)!